By Marcin Wojtyczka

 Smoke signals – blue:

-- Thermostat stuck open and the engine is running too cool.
-The engine is running at below its normal operating temperature.
+- Thermostat is stuck open, and the engine is running too cool.
+The engine is running below its normal operating temperature.
 You have to replace the thermostat

 - Worn valve guides